Qareh Khawoserre

 Qareh Khawoserre was possibly the third king of the Canaanite 14th Dynasty of Egypt, who reigned over the eastern Nile Delta from Avaris during the Second Intermediate Period.
 His reign is believed to have lasted about 10 years, from 1770 BC until 1760 BC or later, around 1710 BC.
 Alternatively, Qareh could have been a later vassal of the Hyksos kings of the 15th Dynasty and would then be classified as a king of the 16th Dynasty.

 Qareh's name is West Semitic and means "The bald one".
 Qareh's name was earlier misread as Qar, Qur, and Qal.

 Attestations

-Qareh Khawoserre is attested by thirty royal seals inscribed with his name, only one of which has a known provenance: Jericho in Canaan.
+Qareh Khawoserre is attested by thirty royal seals inscribed with his name, only one of which has a known provenance: Jericho in Palestine.
 His nomen Qareh is attested by 8 seals and his prenomen Khawoserre is attested by 22 seals.